-- Use the following steps to re-submit your product data: From the navigation panel, click Products and then click List from the page menu.
-Review the information that was most recently submitted to Google Merchant Center and compare this data to your live website.
-Submit your product data again.
+- Review the information that was most recently submitted to Merchant Centre, and compare this data to your live website.

 - Once you have fixed the issues:

-- Account suspended or in pre-emptive item disapproval: Request a review by contacting Google, contacting your dedicated account representative or by using the Request review button in Merchant Center (if applicable).
+- Account suspended or in pre-emptive item disapproval: Request a review by using the 'Request review' button in Merchant Centre (if applicable).

-If your account has received a warning, has been suspended or if any of your items have been pre-emptively disapproved, you can request a review using the Request review button.
-For each country of sale, you’ll see one Request review button only, and you’ll only be able to request a review if there are no other pending requests for that country.
+If your account has received a warning, has been suspended, or if any of your items have been preemptively disapproved, you can request a review using the 'Request review' button.
+For each country of sale you’ll see one 'Request review button' for all open violations, and you’ll only be able to request a review if there are no other pending requests for that country.
 If your account has multiple data quality issues in the same country of sale, the review will apply to all issues for that country of sale.

-Instructions for requesting review
+Instructions for requesting a review

-- Sign in to your Merchant Center account.
+- Sign in to your Merchant Centre account.